1960s Brass Table Lamp

 Manufacturer: Massive, Kontich and Wommelgem, Belgium. (attributed)

-Other versions: Made is some varieties.
-A small chromed edition can be found here on Vintageinfo.
+Other versions: This 1960s brass table lamp was made in some varieties.
+A small chrome version can be found here on Vintageinfo.

 This lamp has no marks or whatsoever.